Washington Color School

-The Washington Color School, also known as the Washington, D.C., Color School, was an art movement starting during the 1950s–1970s in Washington, D.C., in the United States, built of abstract expressionist artists.
+The Washington Color School, was an art movement starting during the 1950s–1970s in Washington, D.C., in the United States, built of abstract expressionist artists.
 The movement emerged during a time when society, the arts, and people were changing quickly.
 The founders of this movement are Morris Louis and Kenneth Noland, however four more artists were part of the initial art exhibition in 1965.

 Overview

 The Washington Color School, a visual art movement, describes a form of image making concerned primarily with color field painting, a form of non-objective or non-representational art that explored ways to use large solid areas of paint.

 The Washington Color School artists painted largely non-representational works, and were central to the larger color field movement.
 Though not generally considered abstract expressionists due to the orderliness of their works and differing motivating philosophies, many parallels can be drawn between the Washington Color School and the abstract expressionists.
 Minimally, the use of stripes, washes, and fields of single colors of paint on canvas were common to most artists in both groups.
 A common technique used in the Washington Color School was "soak staining" or just "staining", in which the artist would pour a thinned painting medium onto canvas and let it sit over time.
 The result would be a stain in the canvas with no visible traces of conventional application, such as brush strokes.